 Early American sash sawmills were typically powered with an undershot water wheel called a flutter wheel.
 These wooden wheels were relatively small diameter and wide.
 The small diameter enabled appropriately fast rotation speeds necessary for efficient sawing - about 100-140 rpm.
 Presumably the sight and sound of the rapidly rotating motion of the small diameter wheel inspired the name.

-The paddles were referred to as "floats" and were fixed into place either by wood pieces inserted into the shaft as seen in the photo are right, or attached to a rim on each end of the wheel as shown below in the figure below from Oliver Evans' 1795 volume on mills.
+The paddles were referred to as "floats" and were fixed into place either by wood pieces inserted into the shaft as seen in the photo are right, or attached to a rim (or shroud) on each end of the wheel as shown below in the figure below from Oliver Evans' 1795 volume on mills.

 Sawmills used reciprocating straight blades mounted in a wood frame, or sash, for hundreds of years, so a key part of the power train was conversion of the rotary motion of the water wheel to reciprocating motion.
 Flutter wheel-driven sawmills accomplished this by using a a simple configuration of a crank attached directly to the wheel shaft.
 The "pitman" which was attached to a crank on the flutter wheel shaft.
 The upper end of the pitman was connected to the saw frame.